 All of this media attention raised up what was actually a pretty ‘mediocre’ game to the heights of stardom and placed it on every kids wish list.

 Surprisingly, the game became a series and in 2016, a successful Kickstarter campaign helped bring the long dead classic back to life on the Xbox One.

-In 1997, gamers were introduced to Fallout, a post-apocalyptic role playing game set in an alternative future that mixed 60’s sensibilities into a 22nd century world.
+In 1997, gamers were introduced to Fallout, a post-apocalyptic role-playing game set in an alternative future that mixed 60’s sensibilities into a 22nd-century world.
 Fallout won the “RPG of the Year” award and the “RPG of the Year” by Computer Gaming World.
-Over the course of the last two decades it have danced around the top 10 greatest games of all time.
+Over the course of the last two decades, it have danced around the top 10 greatest games of all time.

 The beauty of Fallout was in the gameplay, which centred around visiting locations and interacting with the local inhabitants.
-These troubled inhabitants usually had a dilemma which the player could choose to solve, in order to acquire karma and experience points.
+These troubled inhabitants usually had a dilemma that the player could choose to solve, in order to acquire karma and experience points.
 Players could complete the missions in a variety of ways and work their way through the world killing mutants, gangs or innocent NPCs.
 The combat is turn-based and used a system called SPECIAL (an acronym for “Strength, Perception, Endurance, Charisma, Intelligence, Agility and Luck”), designed specifically for Fallout and has since been used in the other games in the series.

 For those still to play the original Fallout, it has one of the best (and most satisfying) video game endings I have ever seen.

 This list demonstrates just how important 1997 was for the gaming industry.
 Many of the video game franchises that inject millions into the gaming industry started life twenty years ago.
 These games shaped a generation and inspired many people to learn how to code and continue on their legacy.
 When the first online gaming sites were launched back in 1997, I don’t think either of them expected to be merging together 20 two decades later.

 Thank you 1997!